Asymptotic stability equals exponential stability -- while you twist your eyes: Input-to-State Stability

 \begin{proposition}[Homotopy from ISS into a canonical $L_2$ gain] Let $n\neq 5$ and suppose that the system~\eqref{equ:system} is ISS, then we can always find a continuous path of coordinate transformations of both $x$ and $d$, transforming the solutions to \eqref{equ:system} into solutions of a system satisfying the canonical bound~\eqref{equ:canonical:L2}. \end{proposition} \begin{proof}

 First, by \cite[Thm.
-3]{ref:grune1999asymptotic} and Proposition~\ref{prop:GAS:homotopy:semiflow}, if \eqref{equ:system} is ISS, we can always find a continuous path of coordinate transformations of $x$, transforming the solutions to \eqref{equ:system} into solutions of a system that is ISES with normalized constants and admits a representation of the form \eqref{equ:system}.
+3]{ref:grune1999asymptotic} and Proposition~\ref{prop:GAS:homotopy:semiflow}, if \eqref{equ:system} is ISS, we can always find a continuous path of coordinate transformations of $x$, transforming the solutions to \eqref{equ:system} into solutions of a system that is ISES with normalized constants, while still admiting a representation of the form \eqref{equ:system}.

 Second, as we may suppose that \eqref{equ:system} is ISES with normalized constants, then by \cite[Thm.
 4]{ref:grune1999asymptotic} and arguments akin to Proposition~\ref{prop:GAS:homotopy:semiflow}, we can always find a continuous path of coordinate transformations of $d$, transforming the solutions to \eqref{equ:system} into solutions satisfying the canonical $L_2$ bound~\eqref{equ:canonical:L2}.
 To be somewhat explicit, since~\eqref{equ:system} is ISES, then by~\eqref{equ:ISES:max}, if